StationeersAddons/Stationeers.Addons/README.md

 * [Trello](https://trello.com/b/zSHKh2XO/stationeersaddons)
 * [Official Github](https://github.com/Erdroy/Stationeers.Addons)

-## Making a mod
-Comming soon.

 ## Building
-Visual Studio 2019 is required.
+`Visual Studio 2019` is required and `Visual Studio Tools for Unity` installation is recommended.
 Please read Libraries [README](Libraries/Stationeers/README.md) file.
 Open `Source/Stationeers.Addons.sln` and start playing with it!

+## Creating addons
+If you want to create your own addon, read here: [CREATING-ADDONS](Docs/CREATING-ADDONS.md).

-## Debugging
+## Debugging addons
-Comming soon.
-Note: boot.config, unity and output paths
+If you want to debug your own addon, read here: [DEBUGGING-ADDONS](Docs/DEBUGGING-ADDONS.md).

+## Addons
+* [Example Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2308921579) by Erdroy
+* [SEGI - Sonic Ether Global Illumination](https://steamcommunity.com/sharedfiles/filedetails/?id=2308956244) by Erdroy

+*DM **Erdroy#0001** on Discord, if you would like to get your mod featured here.*

 ## Dependecies
 * Mono.Cecil
 * Harmony

-## Mods
-* [Example Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2308921579) by Erdroy
-* [SEGI - Sonic Ether Global Illumination](https://steamcommunity.com/sharedfiles/filedetails/?id=2308956244) by Erdroy

-*DM **Erdroy#0001** on Discord, if you would like to get your mod featured here.*

 ## Contributions
 We're accepting pull requests, look at our Trello board to find tasks that have not been completed, yet.